 We are getting lower and now can see the farm land between the towering rocks.

-All kinds of businesses sprouted up around the ballons.
-Here a horseman chacks out
+All kinds of businesses have sprung up around the balloons.
+Here a horseman on the left checks out

 Landing sequence begins as balloons settle toward the ground while we now look